Toby Everett

-He has previously played for the London Broncos in the Super League and the RFL Championship.
-Everett spent time on loan from the Broncos at the London Skolars, Hemel Stags and the Toronto Wolfpack in League 1.
-He has also played for the Dewsbury Rams and the Batley Bulldogs in the Championship.
+He has previously played for London Broncos in the Super League and the RFL Championship.
+Everett spent time on loan from Broncos at London Skolars, Hemel Stags and Toronto Wolfpack in League 1.
+He has also played for the Dewsbury Rams and the Batley Bulldogs in the Championship, and for Keighley Cougars in League One and the Championship.

 Background

-Everett was born in Farnborough, Hampshire, England.
+Everett was born in Farnborough, Kent, England.